Gabbelebab/Forza-data-tools/README.md

 - Realtime telemetry output to terminal
 - Telemetry data logging to csv file
 - Serve Forza Telemetry data as JSON over HTTP
 - Display race statistics from race/drive (when logging to CSV)
+- *Telemetry data logging to JSON file
+- *Pass JSON object to another process running on IP:UDP

 (Feel free to open an issue if you have any suggestions/feature requests) &nbsp;